dzcpy/transliteration/README.md

 * The `options` parameter of `transliterate` now is an `Object` (In 0.1.x it's a string `unknown`).
 * Added `transliterate.config` and `slugify.config`.
 * Unknown string will be transliterated as `[?]` instead of `?`.
-* In browser, global variables have been changed to `window.transl` and `windnow.slugify`.
+* In the browser, global variables have been changed to `window.transl` and `windnow.slugify`.
 Other global variables are removed.

 ## Usage